 - Memory impaired elders who need opportunities to talk, express themselves, and try new things without fear of judgment;

 - Professional caregivers who seek training to incorporate life-giving attitudes in their work;

 - Facilities who wish to provide depth-oriented programming for their residents;

 - Churches and other organizations interested in exploring the contemplative dimension of late life.

 Contact Sandi : firstname.lastname@example.org (510) 529-1500

-Sandi has a master’s degree in psychology and has been working in the field of gerontology since 1986.
-Her area of specialty is lifespan development and the possibilities for renewal in older age.
+Sandi has a master’s degree in psychology and is trained as a spiritual director.
+She has 30+ years experience working with elders in a variety of settings and capacities.
 As a student of Carl Jung, she has particular interest in the role of symbolic expression in older age, especially for those with memory loss.
-Sandi uses sandplay, a combination of miniature figures and a box of sand, with elders to access and creatively express inner states.
-Her book, Aging with Agency: Building Resilience, Confronting Challenges and Navigating Eldercare will be published Spring 2020.
+She re-discovered Sandplay while doing research for her master’s thesis and incorporates one to one Sandplay sessions with elders who can benefit from this modality.
+She is also available to professionals and facilities to promote the method.
+Her book Aging with Agency: Building Resilience, Confronting Challenges and Negotiating Eldercare is due for publication in spring 2020.